Tuesday, October 30, 2012

 With the nature of my job (trying to reduce our stores’ use of outside vendors, called One Stops), we needed to work together closely.
 If I was getting a lot of requests for a new single in a particular region, as often happened, I had to make sure Vin knew about it, so that he could start bringing the title in-house.
 And it was by watching him that I was able to learn the principles of ordering for the warehouse.

 When singles first started appearing in the CD format, they were mostly dance mixes; the CD equivalent of the “12-inch single.”
 Because it was such a niche market, all of our CD singles were obtained through One Stops.
-Once we saw that these were becoming a sustaining product, the decision was made to bring them in-house and service our stores through our warehouse.
+Once we saw that these were becoming a sustaining product, the company made the decision to bring them in-house and service our stores through our warehouse.
 They tabbed me to run the transition.

 I loved it!
 This was the business I was made for!
 I set up the systems from the ground up and ran it once it was complete.
 And the best part was that I got to use a computer to do it.

 Yes, this was the first time I’d ever used any sort of office applications on a computer.
-They didn't use Microsoft products at the time… I believe those were still in their infancy.
-But I used Lotus and WordPerfect, which operated similarly to Excel and Word.
+They didn't use Microsoft products at the time; I believe those were still in their infancy.
+However I used Lotus and WordPerfect, which operated similarly to Excel and Word.
 But coming in with zero PC experience, I had to lean on the department admins a lot.

 Just like when we had to open the big Terminal Towers store in downtown Cleveland, when we opened a mid-town Manhattan store, right behind Radio City Music Hall, it was a big freakin’ deal.
 All of us from the Merchandising Department bussed down there and set up the store from the ground, up.

 I also got one of my favorite trophies from that experience.
-Remember this commercial/print ad?
+Remember this commercial/print ad for Maxell audio tapes?

 Our store had a big interactive Maxell tape display consisting of an identical set, where you could put yourself in the famous ad.
 How could anyone possibly resist?